Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

 I want to stress upfront that you will not qualify for the Arizona Property Tax Refund Credit if you receive any of the following:

 If you receive any type of government assistance for housing, you likely won’t qualify.
 I don’t make those rules and wish this wasn’t the case, but it’s an unfortunate fact.
-You can also only receive the refund for your primary residence, so filing on multiple rental homes won’t work.
+You can also only receive the refund for your primary residence in Arizona, so filing on multiple rental homes won’t work and is disallowed.

 You cannot file for the Arizona Property Tax Refund Credit without a little help from someone who has successfully filed for the credit in the past.
 You need to find the right forms and fully understand your qualifications and how to complete your filing.
 This website was designed to give you all of that information in one convenient place.

 I encourage you to read through this website with care.
 Take notes along the way or ask a loved one to help you follow the process that I’m going to explain.
-It’s time to take back a little piece of your income paid out to Arizona property taxes in 2021!
+It’s time to take back a little piece of your income paid out to Arizona property taxes on rent in 2022!